Johannes4Linux/Linux_Driver_Tutorial/README.md

 1. Simple Hello World Kernel Module
 2. An improved Hello World Linux Kernel Module
 3. An example for using GPIOs in a driver without device tree
+4. Some info about Device Files, Device Numbers, Block and Character Devices

 ## More Information